 In 1976 she made history by being named the Head Coach of the Lady Devildogs Volleyball team which was newly established the year before in 1975.
 She was the first African American Head Coach in any Varsity sport at Travelers Rest High School.
 She also made history in 1977 by implementing and being named the first Head Coach of the newly created Girls Track team.

-In 1985, the Volleyball team under her direction won the Peach Blossom Conference Championship by posting an impressive 20-0 record and followed that with hosting and winning the South Carolina 3A Upper State Championship also in 1985.
-The following year, in 1986, the Lady Devildogs Volleyball team made history by winning the South Carolina 3A State Championship, the first State Championship in history in any girls sport at Travelers Rest High School.
+In 1985, the Volleyball team under her direction won the Peach Blossom Conference Championship by posting an impressive 20-0 record.
+They followed that with hosting and winning the South Carolina 3A Upper State Championship later that year.
+In 1986, the Lady Devildogs Volleyball team made history by winning the South Carolina 3A State Championship.
+This was the first State Championship in history in any girls sport at Travelers Rest High School.
 The Lady Devildogs under Coach Gunter Shell's leadership posted an overall record of 29-8.
 Coach Gunter Shell’s "YOU CAN DO IT!" attitude and motto helped motivate the team and the hard work and determination paid off with bringing home a state championship to Travelers Rest High School.
-Coach Gunter Shell was quoted as saying "The most outstanding thing about this team was that everyone had to perform and contribute for us to be successful…we all played together when it counted most, in the state tournament."
+Coach Gunter Shell was quoted as saying "The most outstanding thing about this team was that everyone had to perform and contribute for us to be successful.
+We all played together when it counted most, in the state tournament."

 Her teams also won multiple Conference and Region Championships in Volleyball and Girls Track, and she was personally named Region Coach of the Year four times.
 She coached several All-Region and State Champion players in Volleyball and Track.
 She was named a two-time North/South All-Star Volleyball Coach and was a member of the South Carolina High School League Executive Committee in Volleyball in 1986.